Medical-Image-Analysis-Laboratory/fetmrqc/README.md

   --out_csv OUT_CSV  CSV file where the ratings will be stored (default: `<ratings_dir>/ratings.csv`). (default: None)

 ```

+## Reproducibility and data
+As fetal brain imaging contains highly sensitive data, sharing the raw data is not possible.
+However, as *FetMRQC* relies on extracted image quality metrics, these can be easily shared for other researchers to re-train or enhance FetMRQC based models.
+They are available on [Zenodo](https://zenodo.org/uploads/10118981).

 ## License
 FetMRQC is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.